RinjieMX/Node_du_trio/README.md

 This graphics displays each difficulty level and how much the user chose it for each package.
 This is a good way for the user to follow his progress, as he can see how many fact he though were 'difficult' for example in a certain package.
+*Don't forget to go on Study Now and rate some facts for the graph to be filled !*

 ![Alt Text](frontend/src/assets/screenshots/statistiques/progress_stats.png)